 - A description of the meeting, which will include 1) the topic and goals of the meeting, 2) the intended audience, and 3) how the meeting will promote cross-disciplinary interactions (please limit your reply to 700 words or less).

 - An outline of the sessions (e.g., including number of student/postdoc talks, faculty talks, poster sessions, etc.).
 The meeting outline (up to 500 words) does not need to be in final form, but should provide enough information to understand the proposed event.
-Please address how you plan to ensure diversity among your selected speakers, paying particular attention to the representation of women and minorities.
+Please address how you plan to ensure diversity among your selected speakers.

 - A proposed budget.
-Funds can cover refreshments except for alcohol (e.g., coffee, snacks, lunch, etc.), facility rental (but not maintenance), printing costs associated with the meeting, etc.
+Funds can cover refreshments except for alcohol (e.g., coffee, snacks, lunch, etc.), printing costs associated with the meeting, etc.

-- How you plan to acknowledge MCB and QB3-Berkeley funding for your meeting.
+- How you plan to acknowledge QB3-Berkeley funding for your meeting.

 If sponsored, the meeting organizers are expected to do the following:

-- Write a brief, 120-word article within 30 days of the conclusion of the meeting for the MCB and QB3-Berkeley websites with highlights of the meeting and provide photos (if available).
+- Write a brief, 300-word article within 30 days of the conclusion of the meeting for the QB3-Berkeley website with highlights of the meeting and provide photos (if available).

 - Provide itemized receipts of eligible expenses up to the amount awarded within 30 days of the conclusion of the meeting.

-- Fill out a feedback form that MCB and QB3-Berkeley will send.
+- Fill out a program evaluation and feedback form that QB3-Berkeley will send.

 Past Bioscience Meetings